strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

   * For `.spec.target.configStorageTopic` use the `config.storage.topic` field from the `config` section of the target cluster or set it to `mirrormaker2-cluster-configs`.
   * For `.spec.target.offsetStorageTopic` use the `offset.storage.topic` field from the `config` section of the target cluster or set it to `mirrormaker2-cluster-offsets`.
   * For `.spec.target.statusStorageTopic` use the `status.storage.topic` field from the `config` section of the target cluster or set it to `mirrormaker2-cluster-status`.
-  * Remove the value from the `config` section of the target cluster afterward.
+  * After moving these values to the `.spec.target.*` fields, delete the corresponding entries from the `.spec.target.config` section of the target cluster.

 ### `KafkaBridge` CR